 - Has been instrumental in giving support and guidance to the Punjabi Cultural Welfare Association (PCWA) of Navi Mumbai to create Punjab Heritage Bhavan in Belapur, Navi Mumbai.
 A three-storied building stands tall to show how few people can come together and deliver for the community.

-- In 2001, support for the victims of Gujarat earthquake.
+- In 2001, support for the victims of Gujarat earthquake in India.
 Where we collected donations and material in 2001 and went to Gujarat to distribute to the affected people.
 With the funds, temporary shelter was also built for several families.

 - In 2004 Tsunami in India and the 2011 Tsunami in Japan, together with the member of PCWA we came forward to support the affected people.

-- 2013, Baljit was active in supporting the affected people of Uttarakhand.
+- 2013, Baljit was active in supporting the affected people of Uttarakhand in India.
 Post the disaster, Baljit himself visited the affected areas and distributed relief material.
 Relief material to 300 families and 284 school children was provided.